AbstractSDK/cw-orchestrator/docs/src/interchain/index.md

 ```

 ## Interchain transaction waiting
-To further simplify the developer experience and provide simple syntax, cw-orch allows developers to await execution of transactions that create IBC packets.
+To further simplify the developer experience and provide simple syntax, cw-orchestrator allows developers to await execution of transactions that create IBC packets.
 This is mostly useful when interacting with existing contracts in a script to simplify the execution pipeline.

 ```rust